Yashsingh9616/yashsingh9616.github.io/_posts/2024-06-25-Openstack.md

   - Attach the volume to an instance:
     - $ microstack.openstack server add volume <<instance id>> newvolume

+  ---

- - # overview of how to configure, view, and store logs for all core OpenStack services.
+ - # Overview of how to configure, view, and store logs for all core OpenStack services.

   1. Keystone (Identity Service)
      - Configuration File: /etc/keystone/keystone.conf